Attaching Signs to Concrete, Brick or Block

 Wedge Anchors

 Wedge anchors should only be used in solid concrete.
 They should never be used in brick or block.
 These anchors come in a variety of diameters from 1/4" to 1-1/4" and lengths ranging from 1-3/4" to 12".
 Wedge anchors are available in zinc plated, hot-dipped galvanized and stainless steel.
-The wedge anchor come complete with nut and washer and have excellent holding values in concrete.
+The wedge anchor comes complete with nut and washer and has excellent holding values in concrete.

 The wedge anchor installation process is simple and requires 5 steps: